jlopenshaw41/book-library-api/book-library-api-write-up.md

 This week at bootcamp, I built a REST API using Express, Sequelize and MySQL.
-You may be interested to know how I went about creating the API and might even want to give it a go yourself; here's a write-up/walkthrough walking through the process step by step.
+You may be interested to know how I went about creating the API and might even want to give it a go yourself; here's a write-up which walks through the process step by step.

 This project consists of three main parts - a database, an Express app and an ORM  (Object Relational Mapper) that sits between the two, called Sequelize.
 ### Create a new folder for the project and set up a GitHub repo